Here is a listing of our Activity Directors and their departmental activities.

 This is the first significant renovation of the building since its construction in 1974.

 As a result of these improvements, the department has been able to provide improved instruction to the students that come to the department.
-Virtually, the entire student population of the institution (approximately 2,800) is affected by these enhancements to the structure.
+Virtually, the entire student population of the institution (approximately 2,000) is affected by these enhancements to the structure.
 The department has been able to increase its degree completers approximately 20% above a baseline of 20 in 2015 with a continual increase of 2%-5% each academic year.
-Student recruitment and retention have subsequently increased as a result of the investment of Title III funds in making these improvements.
+Student recruitment and retention have subsequently increased due to the investment of Title III funds in making these improvements.

 The Title III Program has provided fiscal aid to the department allowing it to include more hands-on laboratory activities utilizing equipment and simulations to enhance the learning experience of the students and prepare them to transition from the world of academia to the global workforce.
 The department is in the process of getting approval for an engineering degree track to supplement their current course offerings.
 The program is projected to be funded in part by the Title III grant.